bek000han/java-learning/README.md

 # **MOOC.fi Java Programming Course**

 ### **Description**
-This is University of Helsinki’s free massive open online course (MOOC) on programming.
+I am undertaking (or have already finihed) University of Helsinki’s massive open online course (MOOC) on Java programming.
 This is an updated version of their popular course 'Object-Oriented Programming with Java'

 During this course, I will learn the basics of computer programming, along with algorithms and object-oriented programming through the Java programming language.
 The course includes comprehensive materials and plenty of programming exercises - all of which are tested using their automatic testing service Test My Code.